Unthrottled/blog/_posts/2017-06-18-Circuit-Breakers.md

 - Fail fast and rapidly recover.
 - Fallback and gracefully degrade when possible.
 - Enable near real-time monitoring, alerting, and operational control.

+The rest of the post will run of the exampl project demstrating some of Hystrix's functionality.

+So let us say that we have our Zeta client wrapping in a Hystrix command now.
+When the application starts, the circuit is in the closed state, our feign Zeta has been behaving well so far.
+However, without changing the number of synchronized requests to Zeta, just turning the power switch off.
+This will result in the volume circle to go from jolly green to sickly yellow and evetually dead red.
+You will notice that before the circle goes to red, the circuit still remains closed, we have not met the triggering threshold.
+However, once the circuit opens, the monitor circle becomes a nice shade of red.
+The circuit is now open, and using the fall back method.
+Effectively protecting us and the currently dead feign Zeta.

 #### Resources: